SUDER: Self-Improving Unified Large Multimodal Models for Understanding and Generation with Dual Self-Rewards: Introduction

-\begin{itemize} \item To the best of our knowledge, we present the first unified self-supervised framework that jointly enhances both the understanding and generation capabilities of large multimodal models (LMMs). \item We propose a dual self-reward mechanism that leverages the inherent duality between understanding and generation tasks to provide self-supervised optimization signals.
-And we explore different optimization strategies and optimization methods based on the dual self-rewards for unified learning of LMMs. \item We conduct extensive experiments on various visual understanding and generation benchmarks, demonstrating the effectiveness of our method in improving the performance of unified LMMs. \end{itemize}
+\begin{itemize} \item We present SUDER, a unified self-supervised framework that jointly enhances both the understanding and generation capabilities of large multimodal models (LMMs). \item We propose a dual self-reward mechanism that leverages the inherent duality between understanding and generation tasks to provide self-supervised optimization signals.
+And we explore different training strategies and optimization algorithms based on the dual self-rewards for unified learning of LMMs. \item We conduct extensive experiments on various visual understanding and generation benchmarks, demonstrating the effectiveness of our method in improving the performance of unified LMMs. \end{itemize}